-- 62. Any employer who - (a) enters into any contract of service or gives any remuneration for services which is contrary to the provisions of this Part or is declared by this Part to be illegal; or - (b) receives any payment from any employee contrary to the provisions of this Part or who contravenes section 61(2), is guilty of an offence and liable on conviction to a fine not exceeding \$1,000, and for a second or subsequent offence to a fine not exceeding \$2,000, imprisonment for a term not exceeding one year or both.
+62. Any employer who -

+(a) enters into any contract of service or gives any remuneration for services which is contrary to the provisions of this Part or is declared by this Part to be illegal; or is guilty of an offence and liable on conviction to a fine not exceeding \$1,000, and for a second or subsequent offence to a fine not exceeding \$2,000, imprisonment for a term not exceeding one year or both.